-1. Introduction
+Introduction

-The ONAP project addresses a rising need for a common platform for telecommunication, cable, and cloud operators and their solution providers-to deliver differentiated network services on demand, profitably and competitively, while leveraging existing investments.
+The ONAP project addresses the rising need for a common automation platform for telecommunication, cable, and cloud service providers-and their solution providers-to deliver differentiated network services on demand, profitably and competitively, while leveraging existing investments.

-Prior to ONAP, operators of large networks have been challenged to keep up with the scale and cost of manual changes required to implement new service offerings, from installing new data center equipment to, in some cases, upgrading on-premises customer equipment.
+Prior to ONAP, operators of telecommunication networks have been challenged to keep up with the scale and cost of manual changes required to implement new service offerings, from installing new data center equipment to, in some cases, upgrading on-premises customer equipment.
 Many are seeking to exploit SDN and NFV to improve service velocity, simplify equipment interoperability and integration, and reduce overall CapEx and OpEx costs.
 In addition, the current, highly fragmented management landscape makes it difficult to monitor and guarantee service-level agreements (SLAs).
+These challenges are still very real now as ONAP creates its third release.

-ONAP is addressing these problems by developing global and massive scale (multi-site and multi-VIM) orchestration capabilities for both physical and virtual network elements.
-It facilitates service agility by providing a common set of Northbound REST APIs that are open and interoperable, and by supporting YANG and TOSCA data models.
+ONAP is addressing these challenges by developing global and massive scale (multi-site and multi-VIM) automation capabilities for both physical and virtual network elements.
+It facilitates service agility by supporting data models for rapid service and resource deployment, and providing a common set of Northbound REST APIs that are open and interoperable, and by supporting model driven interfaces to the networks.
 ONAP's modular and layered nature improves interoperability and simplifies integration, allowing it to support multiple VNF environments by integrating with multiple VIMs, VNFMs, SDN Controllers, and even legacy equipment.
 ONAP's consolidated VNF requirements publication will enable commercial development of ONAP-compliant VNFs.
 This approach allows network and cloud operators to optimize their physical and virtual infrastructure for cost and performance; at the same time, ONAP's use of standard models reduces integration and deployment costs of heterogeneous equipment, while minimizing management fragmentation.

-The ONAP platform allows end user organizations and their network/cloud providers to collaboratively instantiate network elements and services in a dynamic, closed-loop process, with real-time response to actionable events.
+The ONAP platform allows end user organizations and their network/cloud providers to collaboratively instantiate network elements and services in a dynamic, closed control loop process, with real-time response to actionable events.
 In order to design, engineer, plan, bill and assure these dynamic services, there are three major requirements:

-- A robust design framework that allows specification of the service in all aspects modeling the resources and relationships that make up the service, specifying the policy rules that guide the service behavior, specifying the applications, analytics and closed-loop events needed for the elastic management of the service - An orchestration and control framework (Service Orchestrator and Controllers) that is recipe/policy-driven to provide automated instantiation of the service when needed and managing service demands in an elastic manner
+A robust design framework that allows specification of the service in all aspects - modeling the resources and relationships that make up the service, specifying the policy rules that guide the service behavior, specifying the applications, analytics and closed control loop events needed for the elastic management of the service

-An analytic framework that closely monitors the service behavior during the service lifecycle based on the specified design, analytics and policies to enable response as required from the control framework, to deal with situations ranging from those that require healing to those that require scaling of the resources to elastically adjust to demand variations.
+- An orchestration and control framework (Service Orchestrator and Controllers) that is recipe/ policy-driven to provide automated instantiation of the service when needed and managing service demands in an elastic manner - An analytic framework that closely monitors the service behavior during the service lifecycle based on the specified design, analytics and policies to enable response as required from the control framework, to deal with situations ranging from those that require healing to those that require scaling of the resources to elastically adjust to demand variations.

-To achieve this, ONAP decouples the details of specific services and technologies from the common information models, core orchestration platform and generic management engines (for discovery, provisioning, assurance etc).
+To achieve this, ONAP decouples the details of specific services and technologies from the common information models, core orchestration platform, and generic management engines (for discovery, provisioning, assurance etc.).
 Furthermore, it marries the speed and style of a DevOps/NetOps approach with the formal models and processes operators require to introduce new services and technologies.
 It leverages cloud-native technologies including Kubernetes to manage and rapidly deploy the ONAP platform and related components.
 This is in stark contrast to traditional OSS/Management software platform architectures, which hardcoded services and technologies, and required lengthy software development and integration cycles to incorporate changes.